ModaOperandi/agora/COUNCIL.md

 * Additional Councilmembers are free to voluntarily give up their seat on the Council.

+## Term limits

+TODO: Consider/discuss term limits or some other means of keeping the Council at a reasonable size.
+A group like this has the tendency to grow over time (natural additions via promotion + nominations; only subtraction via attrition from Moda) but we should be conscious of the group growing too large.
+Problems with being too large:

+* Meetings become very "expensive" (i.e. time from many senior people)
+* More difficult to drive to consensus
+* More difficult to schedule meetings
+* Easier to be disengaged as an individual
+* Too high of a percentage of Moda Tech covered, such that the group begins to feel exclusive of the minority instead of the top of a pyramid

 ## High-level responsibility

 * The Council will provide comments into company wide review process on duties related to system architecture and technological choices.